בס״ד - BS"D

 Maidservant agreed and went straight to Nitzevet, Yishai's wife, and told her about his plans.
 They decided to switch places, and with a prayer on her lips that the plan should succeed, Nitzevet took the place of her maidservant.
 That night, Nitzevet conceived.
 Yishai remained unaware of the switch.

 After three months, her pregnancy became obvious.
 Enraged, her sons wanted to kill their mother with the "illegitimate" baby that she carried.
 But Nitzevet did not want to embarrass her husband by revealing what had occurred.
 And just like Tamar, who was ready to be burned alive and not to embarrass Yehudah, Nitzevet decided to keep quiet.
 She kept quiet for twenty-eight years, and David lived and was treated as an outcast by his family and the community.
-When Prophet Samuel anointed David, the sound of weeping could be heard from outside the room.
+When Shmuel HaNavi anointed David, the sound of weeping could be heard from outside the room.
 It was the voice of Nitzevet, his mother, David’s only supporter and only source of comfort.

 Her twenty-eight long years of silence in the face of humiliation were finally coming to an end.
 At last, all would see that the lineage of her youngest son was pure and undefiled by any blemish.
 Finally, the anguish and humiliation that she and her son were going through would come to an end.